-Formal training sessions shall be conducted for all individuals who are to review proposals by the Procurement Coordinator.
+Formal training sessions shall be conducted by the Procurement Coordinator for all individuals who are to review proposals.
 Training materials shall include the procurement document, the evaluation instrument, and the conflict of interest declaration.

-Raters shall be allowed up to two weeks in which to review proposals assigned to them.
+Raters shall be allowed sufficient time in which to review proposals assigned to them.

-Proposals shall be reviewed by a team of at least two raters with each to review proposals independently of one another and then coming together to form a single, consensus final evaluation score.
+Proposals shall be reviewed by a team of at least two raters, with each rater reviewing proposals independently of one another and then convening to form a single, consensus final evaluation score.

 Each review team shall be assigned to review and evaluate multiple proposals that focus on specific communities, populations, or services.
-For example, a team would be assigned to review proposals submitted to serve the East Region while another team would review proposals submitted to serve the North Valley Region.
+For example, a team would be assigned to review proposals submitted to serve the East Region, while another team would review proposals submitted to serve the North Valley Region, in order to achieve a consistency of scoring within a specific region.

 Consensus meetings for each review team shall be facilitated by EWDD staff.
-Meeting will result in a single consensus scoring document for each proposal which will be submitted to EWDD.
+The consensus meeting will result in a single consensus scoring document for each proposal, which will be submitted to EWDD.